mag-d-alen/recommender/README.md

    and python manage.py runserver

 7. to run jupyter : cd src //python manage.py shell_plus --notebook
+open from link in the terminal folder for the jupiter files  - nbs, kernel-django import os os.environ["DJANGO_ALLOW_ASYNC_UNSAFE"] = "true" as the first cell
 8. to add new dependencies python -m pip install -r ../requirements.txt